 The parties agree to schedule a meeting within ten (10) days of Management notifying the Union, in writing, of its intent to engage in the joint agreement process.
-The parties have up to thirty (30) twenty (20) days from the date of notification to resolve the issue(s).
+The parties have up to fifteen (15) days from the date of notification to resolve the issue(s).
 If the parties cannot resolve the issue(s), Management shall give five (5) days notice of its intent to implement its proposal.
-The Union may elect upon notification of implementation to refer the matter to the Union President and the controlling BIW Vice President, who shall have an additional ten (10) five (5) days from the notification of intent to implement to review the matter and resolve the issue(s) prior to implementation.
 The time frames cited above may be modified by mutual agreement in writing.